plan44/plan44-feed/README.md

 There is and will always be some work-in-progress in this feed, so don't expect everything turnkey ready.

-Note that *i2c-tools* and *libpng* are also available in the standard feeds, but in slightly different variations - I needed some modifications for my own projects so I duplicated the packages.
+Note that *i2c-tools* is also available in the standard feeds, but in slightly different variation - I needed some modifications for my own projects so I duplicated the package.
 Fortunately, OpenWrt source feed management is prepared for having multiple versions of the same package - just use the -p option to choose the feed to install a particular package from:

     ./scripts/feeds update plan44
-    ./scripts/feeds install -p plan44 libpng
+    ./scripts/feeds install -p plan44 i2c-tools